felipebravom/AffectiveTweets/README.md

 ## About

-AffectiveTweets is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analysing emotion and sentiment  of English written tweets.
+AffectiveTweets is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analysing emotion and sentiment  of English written tweets developed by [Felipe Bravo-Marquez](http://www.cs.waikato.ac.nz/~fjb11/).

 The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms:

+### Filters

 1. __TweetToSparseFeatureVector__: calculates sparse features from tweets.
 There are options provides for filtering out infrequent features and setting the weighting approach  (boolean or frequency based).
  * __Word n-grams__: extracts word n-grams from n=1 to a maximum value.